whiteboxdev/library-defold-grid-engine/README.md

 }

 function init(self)
-    dge.set_stride(grid_box_size)
+    dgrid.set_stride(grid_box_size)
-    dge.set_collision_map(collision_map)
+    dgrid.set_collision_map(collision_map)
-    dge.set_property_map(property_map)
+    dgrid.set_property_map(property_map)
 end
 ```

-The `dge.set_stride()` function sets the size of each grid box.
+The `dgrid.set_stride()` function sets the size of each grid box.
 In the example above, each grid box is set to 16 pixels.

-The `dge.set_collision_map()` function assigns a collision map to the grid.
+The `dgrid.set_collision_map()` function assigns a collision map to the grid.
 Collision maps consist of a two-dimensional array of integers, each of which corresponds to a collision tag.
-All tags can be found in the `dge.tag` [table](#dgetag).
-Custom tags may be inserted into the `dge.tag` table if you wish to detect additional collision cases.
-DGE will post a `dge.msg.collide_passable` or `dge.msg.collide_impassable` message to your character's `on_message()` function when your character collides with any grid box.
-If you did not specify a collision map, then `dge.msg.collide_none` will be posted instead.
+All tags can be found in the `dgrid.tag` [table](#dgridtag).
+Custom tags may be inserted into the `dgrid.tag` table if you wish to detect additional collision cases. dgrid will post a `dgrid.msg.collide_passable` or `dgrid.msg.collide_impassable` message to your character's `on_message()` function when your character collides with any grid box.
+If you did not specify a collision map, then `dgrid.msg.collide_none` will be posted instead.

-The `dge.set_property_map()` function assigns a property map to the grid.
+The `dgrid.set_property_map()` function assigns a property map to the grid.
 Property maps consist of a table of custom data.
 The purpose of this map is to assign semantics to your grid boxes.
 Keys correspond to the x and y coordinates of the targetted grid box, while values correspond to the custom data.
-When a character collides with a grid box that contains custom data, the data is attached to the `dge.msg.collide` messages as the `message.property` field.
+When a character collides with a grid box that contains custom data, the data is attached to the `dgrid.msg.collide` messages as the `message.property` field.
 In the example above, colliding with the grid box at coordinates <3, 1> will send a `message.property` value of `{ bonus_points = 1000 }`.

-If the bottom-left of your tilemap is not located at the origin of the game world, you should call the `dge.set_map_offset()` function, which allows you to shift your collision and property maps to match up with the world position of your tilemap.
+If the bottom-left of your tilemap is not located at the origin of the game world, you should call the `dgrid.set_map_offset()` function, which allows you to shift your collision and property maps to match up with the world position of your tilemap.

 Configuration is complete.
 Next step is to register your characters:

 ```
 local config = {
     size = vmath.vector3(16, 32, 0),
-    direction = dge.direction.down,
+    direction = dgrid.direction.down,
     speed = 3
 }

 function init(self)
-    self.dge = dge.register(config)
+    self.dgrid = dgrid.register(config)
 end
 ```